 My son Daniel is far from the best soccer player on his team.
 He enjoys the camaraderie and post game time as much as the games.
 So when he assisted on a goal last season, I almost bought him something special to mark the occasion.
 I wanted to make it more fun!
 I’m glad I didn’t make that mistake.
 He got ample payoff from reading about the “great goal-winning pass by Daniel in the second quarter” in the coach’s weekly e-mail of game highlights.

 A child who receives compensation for every little accomplishment will start to lose his natural drive to excel at things.
 By contrast, specific praise (“You’ve worked hard on your passing, and it paid off in today’s match”) will stick with your child a lot longer and boost his motivation.

 Excerpt by Denise Schipani, Parenting Magazine

-One last thought: Stop always asking your child, “Did you have fun?”
+One last thought: Stop need to stop asking your children what they need, what they want, how they like it…..these are simple things to quit doing if one is.
+The subliminal to a child is the world revolves around what they like, want, need.
+Parents don’t have to ask this way, most of them know.
 I used to do that.
 It raises the expectation that they deserve fun and games all the time!
-We must stop warping out children’s idea of reality.
+We must stop warping our children’s idea of reality.